Observable universe: Observations

 Another indicator of large-scale structure is the 'Lyman-alpha forest'.
 This is a collection of absorption lines that appear in the spectra of light from quasars, which are interpreted as indicating the existence of huge thin sheets of intergalactic (mostly hydrogen) gas.
-These sheets appear to collapse into filaments, which can feed galaxies as they grow where filaments either cross or are overdense.
-An early direct evidence for this cosmic web of gas was the 2019 detection, by astronomers from the RIKEN Cluster for Pioneering Research in Japan and Durham University in the U.K., of light from the very brightest part of this web, surrounding and illuminated by a cluster of forming galaxies, acting as cosmic flashlights for intercluster medium hydrogen fluorescence via Lyman-alpha emissions.
+These sheets appear to collapse into filaments, which can feed galaxies as they grow where filaments either cross or are dense.
+An early direct evidence for this cosmic web of gas was the 2019 detection, by astronomers from the RIKEN Cluster for Pioneering Research in Japan and Durham University in the U.K., of light from the brightest part of this web, surrounding and illuminated by a cluster of forming galaxies, acting as cosmic flashlights for intercluster medium hydrogen fluorescence via Lyman-alpha emissions.

-In 2021, an international team, headed by Roland Bacon from the Centre de Recherche Astrophysique de Lyon, reported the first observation of diffuse extended Lyman-alpha emission from redshift 3.1 to 4.5 that traced several cosmic web filaments on scales of 2.5−4 cMpc, in filamentary environments outside massive structures typical of web nodes.
+In 2021, an international team, headed by Roland Bacon from the Centre de Recherche Astrophysique de Lyon (France), reported the first observation of diffuse extended Lyman-alpha emission from redshift 3.1 to 4.5 that traced several cosmic web filaments on scales of 2.5−4 cMpc (comoving mega-parsecs), in filamentary environments outside massive structures typical of web nodes.

-Some caution is required in describing structures on a cosmic scale because things are often different from how they appear.
-Gravitational lensing (bending of light by gravitation) can make an image appear to originate in a different direction from its real source.
-This is caused when foreground objects (such as galaxies) curve surrounding spacetime (as predicted by general relativity), and deflect passing light rays.
+Some caution is required in describing structures on a cosmic scale because they are often different from how they appear.
+Gravitational lensing can make an image appear to originate in a different direction from its real source, when foreground objects curve surrounding spacetime (as predicted by general relativity) and deflect passing light rays.
 Rather usefully, strong gravitational lensing can sometimes magnify distant galaxies, making them easier to detect.
-Weak lensing (gravitational shear) by the intervening universe in general also subtly changes the observed large-scale structure.
+Weak lensing by the intervening universe in general also subtly changes the observed large-scale structure.

-The large-scale structure of the universe also looks different if one only uses redshift to measure distances to galaxies.
-For example, galaxies behind a galaxy cluster are attracted to it, and so fall towards it, and so are slightly blueshifted (compared to how they would be if there were no cluster).
-On the near side, things are slightly redshifted.
-Thus, the environment of the cluster looks somewhat squashed if using redshifts to measure distance.
-An opposite effect works on the galaxies already within a cluster: the galaxies have some random motion around the cluster center, and when these random motions are converted to redshifts, the cluster appears elongated.
-This creates a "finger of God"—the illusion of a long chain of galaxies pointed at the Earth.
+The large-scale structure of the universe also looks different if only redshift is used to measure distances to galaxies.
+For example, galaxies behind a galaxy cluster are attracted to it and fall towards it, and so are blueshifted (compared to how they would be if there were no cluster).
+On the near side, objects are redshifted.
+Thus, the environment of the cluster looks somewhat pinched if using redshifts to measure distance.
+The opposite effect is observed on galaxies already within a cluster: the galaxies have some random motion around the cluster center, and when these random motions are converted to redshifts, the cluster appears elongated.
+This creates a "finger of God"—the illusion of a long chain of galaxies pointed at Earth.